pslisko/performa365docs/docs/howto/manage_countries_and_cities.rst

 About Cities and Countries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Each business entity within your tenant can have a city defined.
+For each business entity within your tenant, you can also define a city where it's located.
 Cities are chosen from the dropdown list when adding/editing business entities.
 Both countries and cities have to be inserted manually.
 To add a city, at least one country must be added first.

 Add a Country